Consistency of the flat flow solution to the volume preserving mean curvature flow: Introduction

 where $d_{E_{k}^h}$ denotes the signed distance function.
 A flat flow is then defined as any cluster point of the discrete flow as $h \to 0$.
 We first prove in Proposition \ref{prop:distance-bound} via energy comparison argument, that if $E_{k}^h$ is smooth and satisfies UBC with radius $r_0$ then the subsequent set $E_{k+1}^h$ satisfies the following distance estimate

-The above estimate is crucial as it implies that the speed of the discrete flow is linear.
-It also implies a bound for the mean curvature and the smoothness of $E_{k+1}^h$ by applying the Allard's regularity theory \cite{Allard}.
-The most crucial part of the proof of the Main Theorem is then to show that the subsequent set $ E_{k+1}^h$ also satisfies UBC with a quantified radius.
+The above estimate is crucial as it implies that the speed of the discrete flow is sublinear.
+It also implies a bound for the mean curvature and the regularity of $E_{k+1}^h$ by applying the Allard's regularity theory \cite{Allard}.
+The most crucial part of the proof of the main theorem is then to show that the subsequent set $ E_{k+1}^h$ also satisfies UBC with a quantified radius.

 We solve this problem by adopting the two-point function method due to Huisken \cite{Hui} to the discrete setting (see also the works by Andrews \cite{And} and Brendle \cite{Bre} for an overview of the topic).
 The idea is to double the variables and to study the maximum and minimum values of the function